Transmission Fluid Change Cost: What You'll Actually Pay in 2026

 Not all transmission fluid services are the same.
 The differences matter — both for your wallet and your transmission.

-A standard drain-and-fill runs $80 to $250.
+A standard drain-and-fill is usually the lowest-cost professional option.
 This drains approximately 30-40% of old fluid and refills with new fluid.
-A full flush costs $125 to $400 and uses a machine to replace close to 100% of the fluid.
-A flush with filter and pan gasket runs $230 to $475 and includes the full fluid exchange plus a new filter and pan gasket.
-A DIY change costs $40 to $100 for the fluid alone — you supply the labor and tools.
+A full flush is a higher investment because it uses a machine to replace close to 100% of the fluid.
+A flush with filter and pan gasket costs more because it includes the full fluid exchange plus a new filter and pan gasket.
+A DIY change may reduce labor, but you supply the tools and take responsibility for the fluid specification and refill procedure.

 Cost by Provider: Jiffy Lube, Valvoline, Dealer, Independent Shop, DIY

-Dealerships charge the most at $150 to $500 for a change and $200 to $475 for a flush — they use OEM fluid.
-Independent shops typically give you the best value at $80 to $200 for a change and $100 to $300 for a flush.
-A specialist shop will know which fluid your transmission actually needs without just defaulting to the most expensive option.
+Dealerships are usually the highest-cost option because they use OEM fluid and higher labor rates.
+Independent shops typically give you the best value because a specialist can identify which fluid your transmission actually needs without defaulting to the most expensive option.

 Cost by Vehicle Make

 What you drive is one of the biggest cost factors.
-A Honda Civic or Accord runs $120 to $200 using Honda DW-1 or HCF-2 CVT fluid — easy drain-and-fill, and Honda recommends multiple drain-fill cycles for full exchange.
-Toyota Camry and RAV4 cost $150 to $250 with Toyota WS or CVT Fluid TC.
-Ford F-150 runs $250 to $400 because the 10-speed transmission uses more fluid and labor cost is higher.
+A Honda Civic or Accord is usually a lower-to-moderate service because the drain-and-fill is straightforward and Honda recommends multiple drain-fill cycles for full exchange.
+Toyota Camry and RAV4 usually sit in the moderate range with Toyota WS or CVT Fluid TC.
+Ford F-150 service tends to cost more because the transmission uses more fluid and labor time is higher.

-Chevy Silverado and Sierra cost $200 to $350 with Dexron VI or Dexron HP fluid.
-BMW 3 and 5 Series run $300 to $500 because European-spec ZF Lifeguard fluid is expensive and labor is more involved.
-Subaru CVT models cost $150 to $275 and require Subaru-specific CVT fluid that cannot be substituted.
+Chevy Silverado and Sierra service is usually a moderate-to-higher investment with Dexron VI or Dexron HP fluid.
+BMW 3 and 5 Series cost more because European-spec ZF Lifeguard fluid is expensive and labor is more involved.
+Subaru CVT models require Subaru-specific CVT fluid that cannot be substituted, so the quote should always verify the exact fluid spec.

-The pattern is consistent: trucks and SUVs cost more than sedans, European vehicles cost more than domestic or Japanese, and CVT-specific fluid adds $30 to $80 over conventional automatic transmission fluid.
+The pattern is consistent: trucks and SUVs cost more than sedans, European vehicles cost more than domestic or Japanese vehicles, and CVT-specific fluid adds a premium over conventional automatic transmission fluid.

 Transmission Fluid Change vs. Flush — Which Do You Need?